 The premise of the film follows an alcoholic retired detective named Augustus Landor in 1830.
 Tasked with investigating the hanging of Cadet Leroy Fry by the military, he receives help after recruiting Edgar Allan Poe at West Point, along with another cadet interested in helping.

 There’s mystery, drama, and a host of spooky content.
 More murders will follow, black magic may be involved, and grisly victims are found all along the way.
-No need to spoil it, but there is one area we will disclose: if you’re looking for a true story, this isn’t it.
+No need to spoil it, but there is one area we will disclose: if you’re looking for the absolute true story of Edgar Allan Poe and West Point, this isn’t it.

 But that doesn’t mean there isn’t plenty of inspiration here.
 The cast of The Pale Blue Eye is stocked full of quality acting prowess, including Christian Bale, Harry Melling (who portrays a young Poe), Gillian Anderson, and Lucy Boynton.
 You can check out The Pale Blue Eye trailer above and watch the film, now streaming on Netflix.

-Edgar Allan Poe at West Point Remains a Unique Celebrity Connection
+Edgar Allan Poe, West Point Connection Maintains a Unique Place in Military History

-Edgar Allen Poe at West Point wasn’t the beginning of a storied military career, but rather the end of one, and yet, it remains a unique piece of the school’s history.
+The Edgar Allen Poe-West Point connection wasn’t the beginning of a storied military career, but rather the end of one, and yet, it remains a unique piece of the school’s history.
 While America didn’t gain one of its greatest fighters, we did receive several literary classics.
 Poe wasn’t cut out for service, but his delivery of the written word won’t soon be forgotten.

 Suggested read: The Surprising Story of Bob Ross’s Military Career